Disability For Back Pain

-Back pain can be frustrating, and at times even incapacitating.
+Back pain can be frustrating and, at times, even incapacitating.
 But getting disability for back pain is often an uphill battle, as the SSA doesn’t readily hand out benefits.
 Below, we discuss what you need to know about qualifying for disability benefits.
-To learn more about how a Charlotte NC disability lawyer can help, contact Disability Attorney Services LLC today.
+To learn more about how a Charlotte, North Carolina, disability lawyer can help, contact Disability Attorney Services today.

-- You cannot adjust to other work due to your medical conditions; and
+- You cannot adjust to other work due to your medical conditions

 The SSA will also evaluate your back pain to determine whether your:

-- Functional limitations restrict your ability to work; and
+- Functional limitations restrict your ability to work

 Since back pain is highly subjective, the SSA will try to evaluate your credibility and determine whether your condition is as severe as you claim it is.
 They may consider factors such as: